Operation Wheeler/Wallowa: Operation Wheeler

 Operation Wheeler was launched on 11 September 1967, under the control of the 1st Brigade, 101st Airborne Division commanded by Brigadier General Salve H. Matheson.
 It was launched against the PAVN 2nd Division to the northwest of Chu Lai.
 The operation was essentially a series of assaults and search-and-destroy missions against the 2nd Division.
 The operation was coordinated with the U.S. Marine Corps/Army of the Republic of Vietnam (ARVN) Operation Swift/Lien Ket 116 in the Quế Sơn Valley.
 In early October, Matheson gained control over the 1st Battalion, 35th Infantry Regiment, which left the 3rd Brigade, 4th Infantry Division at Đức Phổ Base Camp in southern Quảng Ngãi Province for the Wheeler area of operations.

 Operation Wallowa

 Operation Wallowa was launched on 4 October 1967 under the control of the 3rd Brigade, 1st Cavalry Division, when it replaced the 1st Brigade, 101st Airborne Division and two battalions of the 3rd Brigade, 4th Infantry Division.
 The operation involved intensive surveillance of the Hiệp Đức District-Quế Sơn Valley.
 Small units were combat assaulted into the area to find the PAVN prior to the insertion of ready reaction forces.
-Led by Col. Hubert S. Campbell, the 3rd Brigade established its main base at Landing Zone Baldy, positioned on Highway 1 at the mouth of the valley near the Thăng Bình District, some 11 km south of Hội An.
+Led by Colonel Hubert S. Campbell, the 3rd Brigade established its main base at Landing Zone Baldy, positioned on Highway 1 at the mouth of the valley near the Thăng Bình District, some 11 km south of Hội An.